localstack/snowflake-docs/content/en/user-guide/snowflake-drivers/index.md

 $ pip install snowflake-connector-python
 {{< /command >}}

-The LocalStack Snowflake emulator operates on `snowflake.localhost.localstack.cloud`.
+The LocalStack Snowflake emulator operates on `snowflake.localhost.localstack.cloud` - note that this is a DNS name that resolves to a local IP address (`127.0.0.1`) to make sure the connector interacts with the local APIs.
 Connect to the emulator using the following Python code:

 ```python
 import snowflake.connector as sf